schbm/go-sedex-envelop/README.md

 Systeme, die an sedex partizipieren sollen, müssen das hier beschriebene Format für Versandumschläge verwenden."[6]

 # Receipt Codes
+These codes are not defined in the documentation of the standard.

 | Code    |   Remark |
 |----------|:-------------:|
 100 |   Message correctly transmitted